 Make sure you have enough exercise in your day.
 You must keep your body moving throughout each day.
 If you work in a sedentary job, look for ways you can take breaks and get moving while you work.
-One of the worst things that you can do to your digestion, your seborrheic dermatitis and your body, is to regularly stay sedentary for extended periods of time.
-For suggestions on how keep moving throughout your day read the summary at the bottom.
+One of the worst things that you can do for your digestion, your seborrheic dermatitis, and your body, is to regularly stay sedentary for extended periods of time.
+For suggestions on how to keep moving throughout your day read the summary at the bottom.

 MilkAllergy – Curezone

-The username almost fully sums up this person approach.
-After years of steroid creams and ant-fungal shampoos he decided to look for a permanent solution.
-Noticing a link between seborrheic dermatitis flare ups and the foods he started looking for answers.
+The username almost fully sums up this person’s approach.
+After years of steroid creams and ant-fungal shampoos, he decided to look for a permanent solution.
+Noticing a link between seborrheic dermatitis flare-ups and the foods he started looking for answers.

-Due to other symptoms such as bloating he was quick to pin point his main trigger food, which turned out to be dairy.
-After removing all dairy from his diet he was able to not only get rid of bloating, but the seborrheic dermatitis started to disappear.
+Due to other symptoms such as bloating he was quick to pinpoint his main trigger food, which turned out to be dairy.
+After removing all dairy from his diet he was able to not only get rid of bloating, but seborrheic dermatitis started to disappear.

 Most modern medical doctors and GPs will likely tell you that the condition is incurable, not linked to diet, and the only way to get things under control is to kill the fungus that resides on your skin.

 Then there are the naturopaths and alternative health care practitioners.
 These guys believe in the exact opposite and that only through diet, herbal supplements, exotic hot yoga sessions and drastic lifestyle changes will you be able to get rid of seborrheic dermatitis.